 If you’re worried about the garlic flavor being a little too intense, sauté the garlic in with the butter for 1 to 2 minutes on medium-low heat, then brush or pour it over top.

-Next, sprinkle with minced garlic, parsley and salt and pepper to taste.
+Next, sprinkle with 2 cloves minced fresh garlic, 2 tablespoons each minced parsley and basil, salt and pepper to taste.
 Then, try to work the garlic and parsley into the cuts.
 This recipe is superb with basil too!

 I had plans to do a mix of basil and parsley, but when I checked my basil plant I found the leaves already starting to turn brown and curl.
 Meaning I couldn’t use it for this post.
 If you have fresh basil, I would use 2 tablespoons minced with 2 tablespoons minced parsley.